 Children and adults can benefit educationally and emotionally, increase their understanding of responsibility and develop empathy and nurturing skills, through contact with a suitable, calm dog.
 In addition to these benefits, children and adults take great enjoyment from interaction with animals.

-Our school dog is well cared for and responsibly owned by Miss Hughes.
-She is responsible for its day to day care and ensuring that all vaccinations, flea and worm treatments are up-to-date.
-A record of the administration of these will be kept in school.
+Any dog in our school will be well cared for and responsibly owned.
+Its owner will be responsible for its day to day care and ensuring that all vaccinations, flea and worm treatments are up-to-date.
+Its owner will have trained the dog and will maintain high expectations of its behaviour.
+The dogs suitability to have contact with children will be assessed by a recognised organisation such as Canine Concern.